SirAnthony/skyfront/README.rst

 >>> sql.getRecords('test', ['name', 'title'], limit=2, id=[2, '>'])
 [True, [(u'Arizona', u'AZ'), (u'Arkansas', u'AR')]]

-.. _updateRecords:
+.. _updaterecords:

 Records updating
 -------------------------

 For updating you can use **updateRecords** method.
 First argument of this function is database table name.
 Second argument is dictionary with keys - field names and values - data which must be set.
 Other arguments will be passed to createClause_ function.